 Carrier Training and Schedules

-During your visit to Whidbey Island Washington you may possibly see and hear Navy jet aircraft conducting training operations.
+During your visit to Whidbey Island, Washington you might see and hear Navy jet aircraft conducting training operations.

 Jets from the U.S. Navy's NAS Whidbey Island train all year long.
 It's hard to miss them as they fly around and over the island.
 For the most part, the jets are training to land on an aircraft carrier.
-They don't start on an aircraft carrier, of course, they start at places like NAS Whidbey and the outlying field (OLF) near Coupeville.
+They don't start their training on an aircraft carrier, of course, they start at bases like NAS Whidbey and the Outlying Field (OLF) near Coupeville.

 Jet Carrier Training Schedule

 Schedules are announced on Thursday or Friday for the next week's operations.

 |Tuesday - January 18||Late Afternoon||None Scheduled|